isovector/certainty-by-construction/src/book/1-agda.lagda.md

 *left-associative*, while the latter is, appropriately, *right-associative.* For reasons that will make sense later, we'd like `ctor:_,_` to be right-associative.

-We can tell Agda's parser about our preferences, that `ctor:_,_` be right-associative with precedence 4 with the following declaration:
+We can tell Agda's parser about our preferences, that `ctor:_,_` be right-associative with precedence 4 via the following declaration:

 ```agda
   infixr 4 _,_
 ```

-Here, the `r` at the end of `infixr` tells Agda about our associativity preference.
-Of course, you could use `infixl` instead if you wanted left-associativity (although you don't in this case.)
-Of course, if you ever *do* want an explicit left-nested tuple, you are free to insert the parentheses on the left yourself!
+Here, the `r` at the end of `keyword:infixr` tells Agda that our preference is for associativity to be to the right.
+The analogous keyword `keyword:infixl` informs Agda of the opposite decision.
+With this fixity in place, Agda will now automatically insert parentheses, parsing `expr:true , false , true , false` as `expr:true , (false , (true , false))`.
+Of course, if you ever *do* want an explicit left-nested tuple, you are free to insert the parentheses on the left yourself.

 While `ctor:_,_` is the operator for building *values* of tuple types, `type:_×_` is the operator for building the tuple type itself.
-The values and their types should be in one-to-one correspondence.
-That is to say, if we have `a : A`, `b : B` and `c : C`, we'd like it to be the case that `a , b , c` have type `type:A × B × C`.
-And thus, we must also choose right-associativity for `type:_×_`.
-For mysterious reasons, however, `type:_×_` is traditionally given a preference of 2:
+The values and their types should be in a one-to-one correspondence.
+That is to say, if we have `a : A`, `b : B` and `c : C`, we'd like that `a , b , c` have type `type:A × B × C`.
+By this reasoning, must also choose right-associativity for `type:_×_`.
+Traditionally, `type:_×_` is given a precedence of 2.

 ```agda
   infixr 2 _×_
 ```

-We will end our discussion of record types here, as this is enough to get you started.

 ## Function Types